Bunnings: marketplace guide

 -

-- Yes - export all of the product content to the marketplace, including its EAN (GTIN), category, and other mapped attributes.
+- Yes - export all product content to the marketplace, including the EAN (GTIN), category, and other mapped attributes.
 This option is ideal if you manage both product content and offers through ChannelEngine for the marketplace.
 Before you set this option, ensure that you map all required attributes.

 -